amyleadem/amyleadem.github.io/index.md

         <strong>I am passionate about the front of the front-end.</strong> Front-end development is a multi-faceted and deep discipline that often gets undervalued.
 To me, front-enders are the guardians of the user experience and interface.
 A good front-ender ensures that the diligent work that comes from usability research, accessibility audits, and content strategies gets translated into a product that is accessible and usable for the end user.
       </li>
       <li>
         <strong>I love building code that serves product teams.</strong> Working in design systems has taught me that the end user is not the only consumer we need to consider when writing code.
-Building smart code systems that anticipate the needs of development, content, and design teams brings business value by reducing friction and minimizing re-work.
+Building smart code systems that anticipate the needs of development, content, and design teams brings business value by reducing friction during handoff and minimizing re-work.
       </li>
       <li>
-        <strong>I care deeply about the developer experience. </strong> My time working in open source has taught me the value of creating self-documenting, readable code. writing high-quality pull request descriptions, release notes, and architectural decision records (ADRs) creates a living history as we build.
+        <strong>I care deeply about the developer experience.</strong> My time working in open source has taught me the value of creating self-documenting, readable code.
+Writing high-quality pull request descriptions, release notes, and architectural decision records (ADRs) creates a living history as we build.
 This gives teams have an easy reference to better understand our decisions from the past, and not waste effort pursuing solutions that have already been ruled out.
       </li>
     </ul>
     <div class="background-offset"></div>